Admissions requirements - International

 Any offer of a place in the medical course is made on the understanding that Monash University in no way guarantees any period of internship in an Australian or Malaysian hospital.
 As a result, our international students complete their internships in their home country.
 Internship places are not allocated by Monash University.

 Monash University Malaysia

 This program is also offered at the Monash Malaysia campus.
 It follows the same curriculum and structure of the Clayton-based course and is recognised and accredited by:

 *The Malaysian Medical Council (MMC)

 *The Medical Council of Mauritius (MCM)

-Applications can be found online.
+Applications from International students can be submitted online.